Published on July 17th, 2014 | by Yael Grauer7

-Building a quality, responsive email list is one of the most crucial steps for effective email marketing.
+Email list building is one of the most crucial steps for effective small business email marketing.
 So, VerticalResponse is here with some ideas to help you create an effective and engaged email list.
 We’ll run you through the best ways to get started, recommend some tips and tactics, and show you how to avoid a few pitfalls.

 Got a mailing list for snail mail?

 If you’ve already compiled a list of mailing addresses, you’ve got a bit of a head start.
 Send postcards to people on your list, inviting them to sign up for your email list on your website or blog.
 Just make sure to give them a reason to sign up, whether it’s monthly updates or exclusive online discounts.
 You should provide them something of value in exchange for their email address.

 If your business involves physical products that are shipped, you can even include an insert in each package with instructions on how to subscribe to your email list.

 If you’ve got a brick-and-mortar store, set up a fishbowl to collect business cards for special offers available by signing up for your email list.
 You can also have a simple clipboard or sign-up book to collect email addresses.
 (If you’ve got an iPad, you can use that for people to enter their email addresses directly.)
 Once a week, enter any new email addresses you’ve collected in your content management system or ESP.
 Voila!

 Events are a great place to get email addresses as well, whether you’re collecting business cards or having people fill out a form to join your list, or simply displaying a sign-up book during an event you host yourself.